 The Crusaders also fortified the Arab fortress of Kil’at Subeiba (“Large cliff”), located 6KM above the city, calling it by the Biblical name – Nimrod fortress (detailed in another web page).
 The fortress and the city switched sides for some time (1132-1151), but the Crusaders regained the city and fortress until 1164 when it was conquered by the Syrian ruler Nur al-Din.
 Since the city was a key gateway to the small Crusader enclave, they tried to regain it in other Crusades (1217, 1253) but the city remained under Arab control.

 Medieval times – Mongols, Mameluks and Ottomans

 The city was conquered by the Mongols (1260), and in the same year it fell to the Mamelukes.
-The city regained its status as regional governing city in the 15th C and the Nimrod fortress became the seat of the governor reporting directly to the Sultan of Cairo.
-It was a major station along their most important link - the Cairo-Damascus route.
+The city regained its status as regional governing city in the 15th century and the Nimrod fortress became the seat of the governor reporting directly to the Sultan of Cairo.
+It was a major station along their most important link – the Cairo-Damascus route.

 After 1516 the Turkish Ottoman empire from Turkey controlled the land and the city declined into a small village.